opensearch-project/OpenSearch/plugins/ingestion-hive/README.md

 - Table data stored as Parquet files on a filesystem accessible from OpenSearch nodes
 - For Kerberos: a valid keytab and `krb5.conf` configured on OpenSearch nodes

+## Delivery Guarantees

+The plugin provides **exactly-once** semantics when the document `_id` is derived from a unique field in the source data (via `mapper_type: field_mapping`).
+In this case, duplicate deliveries after a crash result in idempotent overwrites to the same `_id`.

+When `_id` is auto-generated (no unique field mapping), the guarantee is **at-least-once**.
+A node crash between indexing a document and advancing the checkpoint pointer may cause that document to be re-indexed with a new `_id` upon recovery.

 ## Thrift Code Generation

 The Metastore client code is generated from `src/main/thrift/hive_metastore.thrift`.
 To regenerate after modifying the IDL: